 - 1. The Warden/designee shall conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded. - 2.
 Sexual abuse incident reviews shall occur within thirty (30) days of the conclusion of the investigation. - NOTE: The thirty (30) days shall commence on the date that the Warden/designee receives a copy of the investigation outcome letter from SIU or OI. - 3.
-The review team shall include, at a minimum, the Warden/designee, the Facility PREA Compliance Manager, line supervisors, SIU (for reviews involving inmate-on-inmate sexual abuse), OI (for all inmate sexual abuse reviews) and health care services or mental health practitioners, as well as any other "ad hoc" members deemed necessary.
+The review team shall include, at a minimum, the Warden/designee, the Facility PREA Compliance Manager, line supervisor, SIU (for reviews involving inmate-on-inmate sexual abuse), OI (for all inmate sexual abuse reviews) and health care services or mental health practitioners, as well as any other "ad hoc" members deemed necessary.

-- 4. The review team shall consider: - a. whether the allegation or investigation indicates a need for change in policy or practice to better prevent, detect or respond to sexual abuse; - b. whether the incident or allegation was motivated by; - race, - ethnicity, - gender identity, - lesbian, gay, bisexual, transgender or intersex identification, status or perceived status, - gang affiliation, or - was motivated or otherwise caused by other group dynamics; - c. examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may have enabled abuse; - d. assess adequacy of staffing levels in that area during different shifts; and - e. assess whether monitoring technology should be deployed or augmented to supplement supervision by staff. - 5.
+- 4. The review team shall consider: - a. whether the allegation or investigation indicates a need for change in policy or practice to better prevent, detect or respond to sexual abuse; - b. whether the incident or allegation was motivated by: - (1) race; - (2) ethnicity; - (3) gender identity; - (4) lesbian, gay, bisexual, transgender or intersex identification, status, or perceived status; - (5) gang affiliation; or - (6) was motivated or otherwise caused by other group dynamics. - c. examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may have enabled abuse; - d. assess adequacy of staffing levels in that area during different shifts; and - e. assess whether monitoring technology should be deployed or augmented to supplement supervision by staff. - 5.
 The Warden/designee shall prepare a report of the Sexual Abuse Incident Review findings and any recommendations for improvement, implement the recommendations for improvement or document the facility's reasons for not doing so. - 6.
-The Warden/designee shall distribute copies of the Sexual Abuse Incident Review Report to the Director of Corrections, the ADIO and the Agency PREA Coordinator.
+The Warden/designee shall distribute copies of the Sexual Abuse Incident Review Report to the Director of Corrections, the ADIO, OI's Chief Inspector and the Agency PREA Coordinator.